Extended probabilities and their application to statistical inference: Extended probability measures

 \subsection{Philosophical motivation for extended probabilities}

 We give a behavioral interpretation of extended probabilities.
 Consider a generic event $A$, and suppose we want to express our belief about the likelihood of it taking place.
 Suppose we can enter a bet about $A$ that gives us \$$1$ if event $A$ happens and \$$0$ if it does not happen.
-Then, we say that the probability we attach to $A$ is given by $p \geq 0$, the amount of money we deem fair to pay to enter the bet.
-Notice that if $p=0$ we do not enter the bet, since we deem event $A$ impossible.
+Then, we say that the probability we attach to $A$ is given by $p \geq 0$, the supremum buying price as well as the infimum selling price for the bet about $A$ (we call it \textit{fair price}).
+That is, for every $\varepsilon>0$, we are willing to enter a bet which gives $1-p+\varepsilon$ if $A$ happens, and $-p+\varepsilon$ if $A$ does not happen, as well as the bet which gives $p-1+\varepsilon$ if $A$ happens and $p+\varepsilon$ if $A$ does not happen.
 This interpretation is inspired by the classical subjective probability interpretation given by de Finetti in \cite{definetti1,definetti2}.
 As pointed out in \cite{nau}, the other two fathers of subjective probability theory, Ramsey \cite{ramsey} and Savage \cite{savage} simultaneously introduced measurement schemes for utility.
 They tied their definitions of probability to bets in which the payoffs were effectively measured in utiles rather than dollars.
 In this way, they obtained probabilities that were interpretable as measures of pure belief, uncontaminated by marginal utilities for money.
 De Finetti later admitted that it might have been better to adopt the seemingly more general approach of Ramsey and Savage, since it leads to a theory of decision-making that does not rely on monetary values.
 Nevertheless, he found other reasons for preferring the money bet approach.
 In particular, he maintained that it would be extremely difficult to settle bets based on utiles, because the monetary sums needed to settle them would need to be adjusted to the complex variations in a unit of measure (utiles) that is unobservable.\footnote{The complete quotes from \cite{definetti1} can be found in Appendix \ref{definetti}.} This is why we retain the DeFinettian interpretation of (subjective) probability, and more in general why we adopt a betting scheme approach.